+We are a taxable entity subject to federal and state taxes.
 We utilize the liability method of accounting for income taxes.
 Under the liability method, deferred tax assets and liabilities are recognized using enacted tax rates for the effect of temporary differences between the book and tax bases of recorded assets and liabilities.
 Deferred tax assets are reduced by a valuation allowance if it is more likely than not that some portion or all of the net deferred tax assets will not be realized.
 Our ability to realize deferred tax assets is assessed throughout the year and a valuation allowance is established, if required.
 We recognize the impact of a tax position only if it is more likely than not to be sustained upon examination based on the technical merits of the position.
 We recognize potential interest and penalties related to uncertain tax positions in income tax expense.

-We file income tax returns in the U.S. federal jurisdiction and in various states and does not have any unrecognized tax benefits.
-We are not presently under exam for income tax by any taxing jurisdiction, and no longer remains subject to exam for years before 2012 (2011 for Texas).
+We file income tax returns in the U.S. federal jurisdiction and in various states and we do not have any unrecognized tax benefits.
+We are not presently under exam for income tax by any taxing jurisdiction, and no longer remain subject to exam for years before 2013 (2012 for Texas).